FreakinWard/organizational-excellance/Strategies/Product-driven-agile.md

    - Product teams (Blue Fusion, Transformers, etc.) can own specific product areas like Analytics or Contracts
    - Shared service teams align naturally:
      - Ninjas (DevOps) can own deployment pipelines across all areas
-     - Zamboni Mafia (Platform Architecture) can own Platform Infrastructure
+     - Ice Cartel (Platform Architecture) can own Platform Infrastructure
-     - DART (Data & AI) can support Analytics and data processing capabilities
+     - JAVELIN (Data & AI) can support Analytics and data processing capabilities

 2. **Workflow Demonstration**: Shows how features flow from ideas through development and testing:
    - Example: Contract Explorer feature would move through requirements, development, testing, and deployment
-   - Shows integration points between teams (e.g., when DART needs to support a new analytics capability)
+   - Shows integration points between teams (e.g., when JAVELIN needs to support a new analytics capability)

 3. **Clear Reporting Structure**: Enables leadership to see:
    - Which teams own which product areas